Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization: Results

-Finally, we present two plots in Figure \ref{fig:inlier_plots} (c) and (d) that compare the mean number of matched feature inliers when driving in the new areas versus the areas already seen in the training dataset.
-For the purpose of this comparison, we divide the path into on-road and off-road sections since the on-road section generally gets more inliers.
-We see that the new off-road area consistently gets fewer inliers than the area contained in the training data, but at the same time it gets enough inliers for driving.
+We also present two plots in Figure \ref{fig:inlier_plots} (b) and (c) that compare the number of matched feature inliers when driving in the new areas versus the areas already seen in the training dataset.
+We divide the path into on-road and off-road sections since the on-road section generally gets more inliers.
+The new off-road area consistently gets fewer inliers than the area contained in the training data, but at the same time it gets enough inliers for driving.
 Moreover, the inlier numbers for the new area exhibit the same variation over time as those for the known area.
-In the new on-road area, the average number of inliers is a little less intuitive as it remains similar or higher compared to the know area.
-The reason is that the new area is much more similar to the rest of the path in the on-road case.
-Moreover, the new part of the path is not as affected by sun flare at sunrise and sunset as the known on-road section, explaining why it has higher values at these times.
+In the new on-road area, the median number of inliers remains similar or higher compared to the known area.
+The reason is the new area is more similar to the rest of the path in the on-road case.
+Moreover, the new part of the path is less affected by sun flare at sunrise and sunset than the known on-road section, explaining why it has higher values at these times.

+Finally, the second path collected in a field and the third path collected in a parking lot were both repeated 7 times with a 100\% autonomy rate from morning until dark.
+Figure \ref{fig:inlier_plots} (d) and (e) show a high number of inliers for both experiments, which means that the learned features generalized to these new places outside the training data.
+Localization failures only occur for the path in the field, see Table \ref{tab:loc_failure}.